Frequently asked questions

 My needs are very limited due to my specific needs, what should I do?

-If you or your household cannot chose more than one area because your housing needs are specific and complex, then the register will recognise this.
+If you or your household cannot choose more than one area because your housing needs are specific and complex, then the register will recognise this.
 You will be entitled to extra ‘time waiting’ to support your position on the register.

 How is my Accessible Housing Application verified?